-Whether you’re a social media marketing professional or you dabble on Twitter, Facebook, and so on to promote your own business, there are critical copyright rules that you need to understand.
+Whether you’re a social media marketing professional or a business owner active on Twitter, Facebook, Instagram, and so on to promote your business, there are critical copyright rules that you need to understand.

 The problem for most people is the complexity of copyright law.
-In fact, the ability of copyright law to effectively address the realities of today’s digital world are key subjects in many debates.
-Whether you agree with the laws or not, until comprehensive changes are made to copyright laws, you have to work within the current framework of the U.S. Copyright Law.
+In fact, the ability of copyright law to effectively address the realities of today’s digital world is a key subject in many debates.
+Whether you agree with the law or not, until comprehensive changes are made to it, you have to work within the current framework of the U.S. Copyright Law.

-Here are five critical copyright rules that everyone who uses social media to promote a business needs to understand and follow in order to stay out of trouble:
+Here are five critical copyright rules that everyone who uses social media to promote a business needs to understand and follow in order to protect their work (and stay out of legal trouble):

 1. Federal Registration Matters